 Farmer Gow's is a private company providing public access to farming and the countryside.
 Our doors are open to the public for 358 days of the year - we therefore need to ensure that you work carefully and safely - with both our animals and our visitors.

 - provide feedback to senior staff on all elements of the task in hand

 We will encourage you to ask questions – but also to make notes so that your questions come after a period of training, rather than constantly interrupting the training.

 We will supervise you thoroughly until we are sure you can follow instructions correctly and accurately.
 As your confidence grows and your ability to correctly perform tasks improves we will start to 'step back' and allow you to grow in the level of responsibility we give you.

 We will challenge you - and if you work hard and listen carefully - you will have a fantastic time.
 You will learn loads and loads and loads.
-Your confidence will grow.
-You will meet many new people and learn to talk to them, work with them, ask them for help.
+You will meet many new people and learn to talk to them, work with them, and ask them for help.

 The farm provides

 - 'hands on' practical and technical training to students interested in veterinary and animal careers

 - contacts for further work experience opportunities with local farmers, businesses and government departments involved in the agricultural industry